MuseTok/musetok.github.io/index.markdown

   <figcaption><strong>Fig.2</strong> Objective and subjective evaluations on music generation.</figcaption>
 </div>

-Some music primers and continuation samples presented to users during the listening test are shown below:
+Below are some example music primers and their corresponding continuations that were presented to participants during the listening test:

 <table class="audio-table">
   <thead>